Does Gender Matter? Towards Fairness in Dialogue Systems: Debiasing Methods

 \section{Debiasing Methods}

-Given that our above experiments show that there exist significant biases in dialogue systems, a natural question should be asked: how can we remove the biases in dialogue systems and ensure the fairness of them?
+Given that our experiments show that there exist significant biases in dialogue systems, a natural question should be asked: how can we remove the biases in dialogue systems and ensure their fairness?
 Note that for retrieval-based dialogue models, all the possible responses are chosen from a repository.
-So there exist a trivial but effective way to eliminate the biases: simply remove all the biased candidate responses from the response pool.
+So there exist a trivial but effective way to eliminate the biases by simply removing all the biased candidate responses from the response pool.
 Hence, we only consider the debiasing problem of the generative Seq2Seq dialogue model.
-To solve this problem, we introduce two simple but effective debiasing methods: (1) Counterpart Data Augmentation and (2) Word Embedding Regularization.
+To solve this problem, we introduce two simple but effective debiasing methods: (1) counterpart data augmentation (CDA); and (2) word embedding regularization (WER).